PilzDE/.github/development_guidelines.md

 For more information on how to do that have a look at the [Travis tutorials](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci).

-**Note:**
-In our repositories already exists a `.travis.yml` file, so there is no need to create your own.

 ### How-to run the CI processes locally
 If you have a look at our